 Governor Signs Stone Legislation

-SACRAMENTO—The Governor has signed several bills by Assemblymember Mark Stone (D-Monterey Bay).
-The following new laws will go into effect on January 1, 2018:
+The following bills will go into effect on January 1, 2021:

 AB 376 - Student Borrower Bill of Rights: This bill establishes the Student Borrower Bill of Rights, ensuring that individuals with student loan debt are given reliable information, quality customer service, and meaningful access to repayment and forgiveness programs.
 This groundbreaking legislation will make California the first in the nation to offer student loan borrowers the same comprehensive protections that consumers with mortgages and credit cards take for granted.